 The Pick-UP Service will send a 200 OK for the initial SIP INVITE request to the Wanted UA and another 200 OK to the Picking-UP UA.
-The 200 OK response sent to the Wanted UA will include a Pick-UP Service generated answer information, whereas the 200 OK response sent to the Picking-UP UA will just include a Pick-UP Service generated answer information.
+The 200 OK response sent to the Wanted UA will include a Pick-UP Service generated SDP answer information, whereas the 200 OK response sent to the Picking-UP UA will just include a Pick-UP Service generated SDP answer information.
 On receipt of the ACK acknowledge message from both UAs, the Pick-UP Service will send a re-INVITE request to the Wanted UA with no SDP offer information.
 On receipt of the 200 OK response with the SDP offer information from the Wanted UA, the Pick-UP Service will send this SDP offer information within a re-INVITE request to the Picking-UP UA.
-Upon receipt of the 200 OK response with the SDP answer information from the Picking-UP UA.
-Upon receipt of the 200 OK response with the SDP answer information in the ACK acknowledgment to the Wanted UA.
+Upon receipt of the 200 OK response with the SDP answer information from the Picking-Up UA the Pick-UP Service will send this SDP answer information in the ACK acknowledgment to the Wanted UA.